House Tour

 View of Family Room from upstairs

-And these are the current drapes in the family room (you can see how I made them here):
+And these are the drapes in the family room (you can see how I made them here):

 Family Room drapes